-The share options detailed above were granted on 9 January 2004 to Messrs McIlroy, Johnson and Glencross, who was an executive at the time, in accordance with the rules of the existing share option scheme.
-The company does not make grants of share options to non-executive directors.
-See note 24 for further detail.
+The share options detailed above as at 31 March 2011 were granted on 18 February 2011 to Messrs McIlroy and Johnson in accordance with the rules of the share option scheme, following the expiry of options which had been granted in 2004 to them and to William Glencross when he was also an executive director of the Company.
+The Company does not make grants of share options to non-executive directors.
+See note 23 for further detail